 On October 1, 2015 the United States Environmental Protection Agency (EPA) set the primary and secondary national ambient air quality standard (NAAQS) for ground-level ozone at 70 parts per billion (or 0.070 parts per million).
-In 2018, Berrien County was designated non-attainment for the 2015 ozone standard, thus SWMPC must follow conformity guidance for all transportation projects within the county.
+In 2018, Berrien County was designated non-attainment for the 2015 ozone standard.
+In June 2020 Berrien County was redesignated as being in attainment for the 2015 ozone standard.
+Because Berrien County was in non-attainment and has now achieved attainment the county is in the maintenance category thus SWMPC must follow conformity guidance for all transportation projects within the county.

-Procedures and Tasks: Staff will work with and assist MDOT on Michigan Transportation Conformity -Interagency Workgroups (MITC-IAWG), and develop regional transportation conformity analysis to ensure projects are consistent with the SIP.
+Procedures and Tasks: Staff will work with and assist MDOT on Michigan Transportation Conformity - Interagency Workgroups (MITC-IAWG), and develop regional transportation conformity analysis to ensure projects are consistent with the SIP.